UAE: Region's largest hybrid cord blood bank launched in Abu Dhabi

 The essence of Preschool Prep lies in its harnessing the distinctive curiosity of children,

-Abu Dhabi now has the region's largest hybrid cord blood bank - Abu Dhabi Biobank.
+The Abu Dhabi Biobank has been launched with its first offering being the region’s largest hybrid cord blood bank.
 Located in M42's Omics Centre of Excellence, Masdar City, the biobank has state-of-the-art automated technology and best-of-its-kind large-capacity biobanking infrastructure.

 The facility can safely preserve as many as 100,000 cord blood samples and five million pan-human samples, making it viable for research and therapeutic use for 30 years.
 The biobank will create a diverse dataset to provide ready and better-matched hemopoietic stem cells globally.